 This world-first, object-rich exhibition reveals the past, present and future of how cancer is prevented, detected and treated.
 With over 100 objects and numerous personal accounts, the exhibition brings to life the stories of people affected by cancer, together with those who study and treat it, revealing how researchers, clinicians, policymakers and patients are fuelling progress in a powerful expression of shared hope.

 From busting myths about the causes of cancer and revealing how the disease isn’t unique to humans, to exploring how the latest cancer science, early detection technologies and immunotherapies are advancing cancer care today, Cancer Revolution: Science, innovation and hope shows the incredible progress we have made in understanding this disease and highlights the important challenges that are still to be solved.

-Created by the Science Museum Group with support from expert partner Cancer Research UK, this world-first exhibition, explores how, at a pivotal moment when one in two of us will be diagnosed with cancer in our lifetime, more of us than ever before are living longer, and better with the disease and beyond.
+Created by the Science Museum Group with support from expert partner Cancer Research UK, the exhibition explores how, at a pivotal moment when one in two of us will be diagnosed with cancer in our lifetime, more of us than ever before are living longer and better with the disease and beyond.

-Cancer Revolution: Science, innovation and hope will run at the Science and Industry Museum in Manchester from 22 October 2021 until March 2022.
+Cancer Revolution: Science, innovation and hope was on at the Science and Industry Museum in Manchester from 22 October 2021 until March 2022.
 Find out more on the Science and Industry Museum website.